Niemzok/movie-trailer-project/README.md

 ##Installation
 Make sure you have Python 2.7 installed.
-Run entertainment_center.py by running on Mac:
+Run entertainment_center.py.
+On Mac run by:
 ~~~
 python entertainment_center.py
 ~~~